Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Descent e tale locally

-We start with the following linear algebraic lemma which is probably due to V.Drinfeld:
+We start with the following linear algebraic lemma:

-\begin{lem} Let $A,B: V\ra W$ be two maps between vector spaces over algebraically closed field $\k$ of characteristic $p>0$, such that $A$ is Frobenius-linear and $B$ is linear and surjective.
+\begin{lem} Let $A,B: V\ra W$ be two maps between finite-dimensional vector spaces over an algebraically closed field $\k$ of characteristic $p>0$, such that $A$ is Frobenius-linear and $B$ is linear and surjective.
 Then $A-B:V\ra W$ is surjective as a map of abelian groups.

 \end{lem}

 \begin{proof} We consider $V$ and $W$ as the sets of $\k$-points of the corresponding affine spaces $\mb A(V)$ and $\mb A(W)$.
 Any linear operator $T$ from $V$ to $W$ induces a natural map $\tilde T$ between corresponding affine spaces.
 There also exists a linear map $A':V\ra W$, such that the map $\mr{Fr}_W\circ \tilde A':\mb A(V)\ra\mb A(W)$ coincides with $A$ on the level of $\k$-points.
 Since the differential of the Frobenius map at any point is equal to $0$, we get that so does the differential of $\mr{Fr}_W\circ \tilde A'$.
 From this we see that $d(\mr{Fr}_W\circ \tilde A'-\tilde B)=-d\tilde B$.
 After identifying the tangent spaces at any point with $V$ or $W$ correspondingly, the differential $d\tilde B$ is given by $B$ on the tangent space of any point.
 We get that $\mr{Fr}_W\circ \tilde A'-\tilde B$ is a submersion and so is an open map.
 It follows that $\Im (\mr{Fr}_W\circ \tilde A'-\tilde B)$ is open in $\mb A(W)$.